PedrooAm/Clone/content/courses/aws/advanced-developing/adv-dev-tba.md

 ---
 title: "Advanced Developing on AWS" description : "This course allows you to test new skills and apply knowledge to your working environment through a variety of practical exercises.
-This course will be delivered through a mix of instructor-led training (ILT) and hands-on labs"
+This course will be delivered through a mix of instructor-led training (ILT) and hands-on labs" courseId : courseThumb : images/courses/aws.jpg draft : true
-draft: true
-courseThumb: images/courses/aws.jpg
 location: Virtual
 course_date: To Be Announced
 course_time: 09:00-17:00 CEST
-# apply payment url
-apply_url : "#"
-# course fee
+payment_link : #
+price : 2,490.00
-fee : "2,490.00"
+currency : €
-# course thumbnail
-image: "images/courses/aws.jpg"
-button_text: "Contact"
+button_text : Buy Now
 ---

 ##### About the Course